How to Send Mass DMs on Twitter Safely in 2026

 - Established accounts 10x-ing their DM volume overnight

 Twitter's systems expect gradual, natural growth in activity.
 Sudden spikes trigger automated review.
+Our Twitter account warm-up guide walks through the full ramp.

 Spam-Like Behavior Patterns